apiato/documentation/docs/getting-started/installation.md

 php artisan db:seed
 ```

 3) Optional.
-By default Apiato seeds a "Super User", given the default `admin` role (the role has no Permissions set
+By default.
+Apiato seeds a "Super User", given the default `admin` role (the role has no Permissions set
 to it).

 To give the `admin` role, access to all the seeded permissions in the system, run the following command, at any time.